Nowata County, Oklahoma: Government

 The county operates the Nowata County Jail.
 In 2019 the county government wanted the jail to be open even though there had been a carbon monoxide leak around three weeks prior.
 The sheriff and several deputies resigned.

 The county has renamed or renumbered many addresses so that emergency first responders will be better able to find locations from which 9-1-1 calls have been placed.

 Politics

+At presidential level, Nowata County has voted for Democratic and Republican candidates at different times in its history, though from 2000, the county has voted solidly Republican.